 Stare at them now; not longingly at someone else’s kid 20 years from now.

 I’ve read the articles that tell me to get a hobby.
-To Travel.
-To find a worthy cause to give to.
+To travel.
+To find a worthy cause.
 To find my passion.

 But none of them tell me how to stop the ache in my heart.